VirtiShah247/web-projects/README.md

 ﻿# Repository Content
 This repository is a collection of web development projects.
 Each project is designed to enhance skills in web development.
-Feel free to explore the projects and their respective technologies:
+Feel free to explore the projects and their respective technologies.

 ## Structure
 The repository is organized into folders, each containing projects built with that technology.
 Below are the properties of the projects: